nextauthjs/next-auth/docs/docs/errors.md

 3. `openid-client` version mismatch

-If you are seeing `expected 200 OK with body but no body was returned`, it might have happened due to `openid-client` (which is peer dependency) node version mismatch.
+If you are seeing `expected 200 OK with body but no body was returned`, it might have happened due to `openid-client` (which is a dependency we rely on) node version mismatch.
 For instance, `openid-client` requires `>=14.2.0` for `lts/fermium` and has similar limits for the other versions.
 For the full list of the compatible node versions please see [package.json](https://github.com/panva/node-openid-client/blob/2a84e46992e1ebeaf685c3f87b65663d126e81aa/package.json#L78).

 #### OAUTH_CALLBACK_ERROR